 ''ERICA: Electroencephalographic-based Resuscitaio Index Computer Aided (University of Padua, Italy/Daccapo / Faber Libertas'').

-Moreover TSB contributed to the planning and the organization of the ITU panel of Towards a Disability Inclusive Development Agenda with ICTs (ITU) Wednesday 15 May 2013,
+Moreover, TSB contributed to the planning and the organization of the ITU panel of Towards a Disability Inclusive Development Agenda with ICTs (ITU) Wednesday 15 May 2013,

-In 2014 a WSIS+10 High-Level Event will be an extended version of the annual WSIS Forum.
+In 2014, a WSIS+10 High-Level Event will be an extended version of the annual WSIS Forum.
 It will review the WSIS Outcomes (2003 and 2005) related to the WSIS Action Lines with the view of developing proposals on a new vision beyond 2015, potentially including new targets.
 The WSIS+10 High-Level Event will be held on 10-13 June 2014 to endorse two important outcome documents: a "WSIS+10 Statement on Implementation of WSIS Outcomes"; and a "WSIS+10 Vision for WSIS Beyond 2015".
 Preparation of this event has been through the WSIS+10 Multistakeholder Preparatory Platform (MPP) since July 2013 where ITU-T has participated actively.

 ITU-T organized, sometimes with partners, the following events during WSIS Forum 2015: